How To Start A Blog: The Definitive Guide for 2024

 If they click the link, they are segmented out of that mailing list.
 If they don’t, they will keep receiving emails from that drip campaign.

-Here is an excellent example of this type of campaigns: Becca Courtice is a Canada-based calligraphy/lettering artist/online tutor.
+Here is an excellent example of this type of campaign: Becca Courtice is a Canada-based calligraphy/lettering artist/online tutor.

 Whenever she posts a new series of online courses or e-class (on which users all learn together, get homework together, discuss or share their work on the private Facebook community, etc.), she asks whether I wish to be informed further.